Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: TOKI: Trustworthiness Oracle through Keyword Identification

-The word pool $W_c$ of the class $c$ contains both keywords and unrelated words.
+\textit{\textbf{Step 3: Word clustering}.} The word pool $W_c$ of the class $c$ contains both keywords and unrelated words.
 To distinguish them and collect both directly related and indirectly related words, TOKI clusters the word pool $W_c$, as formalised in Equation~\ref{eqn:clustering}.

-TOKI transforms the words in $W_c$ into embeddings using word embedding methods.
-Since the number of clusters is unknown, hierarchical clustering~\cite{Nielsen:2016:HierarchicalClustering} is applied to group these word embeddings based on their cosine similarities.
+Words in $W_c$ are transformed into embeddings by embedding methods.
+As the number of clusters is unknown, hierarchical clustering~\cite{Nielsen:2016:HierarchicalClustering} is applied to group these word embeddings based on their cosine similarities.
 Clusters $C_c$ of the class $c$ are obtained by cutting the dendrogram, a hierarchical tree of relationships between the word embeddings, at the threshold distance $\theta$\textsubscript{\textit{dist}}.